 Canine thyroid cancer occurs more frequently in middle-aged to older larger breed dogs.
 Thyroid tumors in dogs are not very common.
 When they occur, they can either be benign or malignant.
-This page looks at the signs and symptoms, causes, diagnosis, and conventional treatment of thyroid cancer in dogs.

 The thyroid glands are paired, lobed-like structures that wrap partly around the windpipe (trachea), about halfway down the neck of dogs.